Department of Toxic Substances Control (DTSC)

-Ben has been a member of the Travis AFB Restoration Advisory Board since May 2014.
-He is a remedial project manager for the DTSC who provides State of California oversight of the Travis AFB Environmental Restoration Program.
-He earned a Bachelor of Science degree in Chemical Engineering from the University of Wisconsin-Madison, a Master of Science degree in Process Engineering from the Pulp & Paper Institute in Appleton, Wisconsin (now a part of Georgia Tech), and a Master of Business Administration degree from the University of Wisconsin Graduate School of Management.
+Kimiye has been a member of the Travis AFB Restoration Advisory Board since January 2020.
+She is a remedial project manager for the DTSC who provides State of California oversight of the Travis AFB Environmental Restoration Program.
+She earned an Associate of Science degree from the City College of San Francisco and a Bachelor of Science degree in Chemical Engineering from UC Davis in Davis, California.

 Her early interest in environmental work started when she worked as a lab technician for Stauffer Chemicals, performing bench-scale tests to find ways to clean up a number of pesticide waste streams at their research and development facility in Richmond, California.
 Later, as a student at UC Davis, she studied emissions from tertiary recovery ponds under an Air Resources Board grant at a Chevron facility in Bakersfield, California.